KevinCahill9/FPS-Game/README.md

 # Weak-Point Visualisation First-Person Shooter Game

 **Note:** Due to file size limitations, this GitHub repository only has updated scripts and is not maintained for the rest of the assets.
-The full Unity project and a Windows can be download from the links below:
+The full Unity project and a Windows build can be download from the links below:

 ## Downloads